Career Services From A Distance: Make Sure You’re Doing These 5 Things

 - Online Career Guidance Systems.
-If you’ve considered purchasing access to online career guidance systems for your students, now is the time to dive in.
+If you’ve considered purchasing access to online career guidance systems for your students, now is definitely the time to dive in.
 PathwayU offers reliable and valid assessment of interests, values, personality, and workplace preferences; a career match tool that helps students identify career paths predicted to fit them well; a job search tool that helps students identify open jobs (via Handshake or Indeed) based on zip code and their predicted level of fit; tools and resources for helping students prepare for a job search; and an empirically-supported workbook that guides students in making sense of their results.
-Concerned about turning these services into a self-directed exercise?
+Concerned about how well these services work as a self-directed exercise?
 Don’t be.
 The system directs students to your office’s scheduling system (or an e-mail address or phone number), so they can make an appointment for a videoconference or phone call to discuss results and plan next steps.

 - Create an online community.
 Online communities are a powerful way to facilitate support for a large number of students throughout each week.
 Choose one of several available platforms, or create a group in Facebook, and deliver content you can curate (e.g., articles, blogposts, TEDx talks, discussion questions).
 Students can consume the content and comment, post their own questions, and encourage and support each other.
 Assign one of your staff members to make running the community part of their daily routine.

 - Target alumni.
 Work with your alumni office to make the above services available to alumni.
 Many alumni are now working remotely, have already lost their jobs, or feel vulnerable and are preparing for their next steps.
 They need support.
 The COVID-19 era will pass, and when it does, they will remember the help they received from your office.
 Good things will come from that—things that make administrators happy, and things that will shine a light on the value your office offers your community.